Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-I guess when we are talking about TAP, I will first need to explain in Microsoft their own words what we can do with it.
+When we discuss the temporary access pass (TAP), I will first need to explain in Microsoft’s own words what we can do with it.

 Looking at the above sentences, it’s pretty clear that we can enroll a nice new device with Autopilot by entering a time-limited passcode

-Let’s pretend that I am the IT admin (who wants to quit the company in the near future) and I was asked to enroll a new device for the CFO!
-This time I am going to use TAP instead of pre-provisioning the device with Autopilot!
+Let’s pretend that I am the IT admin (who wants to quit the company in the near future), and I was asked to enroll a new device for the CFO!
+This time, I will use TAP instead of pre-provisioning the device with Autopilot!

 So let’s start with enabling TAP in the tenant first before enrolling the CFO for TAP.
 Open portal.azure.com and make sure you click on “Security/Authentication Methods” first.
-To enable TAP we only need to uh click on enable… Duhhhh and target the users you want to provision with TAP
+To enable TAP, we only need to click on enable.
+Duhhhh and target the users you want to provision with TAP

 There are some more settings you can configure, but that’s not what this blog is about so let’s add the TAP Authentication method for the selected user

-Please note: Don’t forget to copy the TAP, because this is the only time it will be shown!
+Please note: Remember to copy the TAP, as this is the only time it will be shown!

 2. Looking at What happens.

-When we are enrolling our device with Autopilot, you will be asked to enter your username and normally your password and the MFA approval (which I obviously don’t have for the CFO) but this time you will only be asked to put in the Temporary Access Pass instead!
+When we enroll our device with Autopilot, you will normally be asked to enter your username, password, and MFA approval (which I obviously don’t have for the CFO), but this time, you will only be asked to put in the Temporary Access Pass instead!

 Please note: if you are interested in more information about this ESP flow, feel free to check out this blog